seL4/sel4-tutorials/tutorials/hello-camkes-2/hello-camkes-2.md

 <br>
 More information about CapDL projects can be found [here](https://docs.sel4.systems/CapDL.html).
 <br>
 For this tutorial clone the [CapDL repo](https://github.com/sel4/capdl).
-This can be added in a directory that is adjacent to the tutorials-manifest directory.
+This can be added in a directory that is adjacent to the main `tutorials` directory.
 </details>

 ## Initialising